BL0CK-X/blockchain-api/examples/solana-candy-machine/get-candy-machine-metadata/README.md

-### Example for the <a href="https://docs.theblockchainapi.com/#operation/solanaGetNFTsMintedFromCandyMachine">"Get a candy machine's minted NFTs" endpoint</a>.
+### Example for the <a href="https://docs.theblockchainapi.com/#operation/solanaGetCandyMachineMetadata">"Get a Metaplex Candy Machine's metadata" endpoint</a>.

 `python_example.py`: An example using the Python PyPi package `theblockchainapi`.
 To get started, run `pip install theblockchainapi`.<br/><br/>